ModisWorks/modis/doc/guides/setup.md

 For the audio stuff to work, you'll need the FFmpeg library in your PATH.
 Go to the FFmpeg org's [official website](https://www.ffmpeg.org/download.html) to get a download for FFmpeg.

-*DON'T* press the big green download button.
+> *DON'T* press the big green download button.
 That gives you an uncompiled version of FFmpeg.
 We totally have not made this mistake multiple times before.

-Look further down for the OS icons, pick the one you're using and download.
-Unzip and copy the download to a cozy place such as Program Files.
+Look further down for the OS icons, pick the one you're using and download, and unzip and copy the download to a cozy place such as Program Files.

 Now we need to add the /bin folder to PATH.

-Go to start and just search "path".
+- Go to start and just search "path".
-One of the results should be "Edit environment variables for your account".
+- One of the results should be "Edit environment variables for your account".
-Click on it, then in the window that pops up double-click on the "Path" line.
+- Click on it, then in the window that pops up double-click on the "Path" line.
-If you do the top one it applies to your account only, the bottom on applies to all accounts.
+- If you do the top one it applies to your account only, the bottom on applies to all accounts (up to you).
-Up to you.
-Click on "Browse" in the window that pops up and find the /bin folder inside the extracted FFmpeg build.
+- Click on "Browse" in the window that pops up and find the /bin folder inside the extracted FFmpeg build.
-Click "OK" or "Apply" or whatever until everything is all nice and packed up.
+- Click "OK" or "Apply" or whatever until everything is all nice and packed up.

 Restart your computer so that Windows updates everything correctly, and continue with the next step.